1st GEM-STONES Summer School

 Location & Venue

-The 2017 GEM-STONES Summer School will take place at the Global Studies Institute of the University of Geneva.
-This will allow the participants to benefit from the exceptional density of Geneva-based international institutions, among others the UN European Headquarter, the WTO, and the WEF.
-Major players in these institutions will also participate to the Summer School by delivering keynote addresses and participating in round-tables.
-The participants will also be taken to a visit to CERN, where beyond our globe, time and space melt.
+The Summer School took place at the Global Studies Institute of the University of Geneva.
+This allowed the participants to benefit from the exceptional density of Geneva-based international institutions, among others the UN European Headquarter, the WTO, and the WEF.
+The participants were also taken to a visit to CERN, where beyond our globe, time and space melt.

 The Global Studies Institute (GSI) was created in 2013 to bring together, under one roof, the Bachelor’s programme in International Relations (BARI) and innovative Masters’ programmes benefitting from the Universities partnerships with Geneva based IOs and NGOs.
 The GSI is an interfaculty centre and as such draws on the expertise of professors and researchers from the faculties of humanities, law, political, social and economic sciences.
 Its Masters’ programmes attempt to respond to the changes in the production and transmission of knowledge induced by the process of globalization.
 The GSI is based on the structure of the former European Institute of the University of Geneva and thus examines if and to which extent the lessons Europe has to offer on supranational integration, can be applied to the ever more interconnected world in the early 21st century.
 The GSI’s ambition is to develop this new field of study, guided by the principles of excellence and openness to the stakes of a rapidly changing world – a world that Geneva as an important hub of multilateral diplomacy and its University are well-positioned to analyse.